instant-labs/instant-bandit/pages/docs/internals/how-it-works.md

 ## Selection
 During this brief initialization phase, "selection" occurs.

-A "selection" is the binding between a user and a variant for a given experiment.
+A "selection" is the binding between a visitor and a variant for a given experiment.

 For a new vistor, the `InstantBandit` component will select a variant from the currently active experiment.
 The active experiment in a site is considered the first experiment not flagged as inactive, or the default experiment if none can be found.

 The vistor will be assigned a variant sampled from the the probability distribution computed by the MAB algorithm and expressed in the site JSON.
-Selections are stored in the user's anonymous session in their browser, by default via `LocalStorage`.
+Selections are stored in the visitor's anonymous session in their browser, by default via `LocalStorage`.

 Upon subsequent views, the selection process observes the viewer's session, respecting any existing selections.